martindmtrv/cookie-copy/README.md

 └── README.md           # This file
 ```

-## Publishing

-For detailed instructions on how to publish this extension to the Firefox Add-ons marketplace (AMO), refer to the [Publishing Guide](file:///home/martin/.gemini/antigravity/brain/edd15e83-c8c6-4429-9af9-c1032b0769ad/publishing_guide.md).

 ## License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the [MIT License](LICENSE).